DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/ingress.md

 ## Additional Gateways

 Additional gateways can be added to Istio by using the following configuration in your `values.yaml`.

 - `selector` should be used to select which `IngressGateway` to use
 - HTTP redirect is automatically included in every gateway
 - The TLS credentials must be created separately in a secret and referenced in the `tls.credentialName` field
 - Hosts should not overlap between Gateways unless the Ingress Gateways are completely isolated (e.g. different IPs or different Ports)

+> To remove the default gateway, set `main: null` in your `values.yaml`

 ```yaml
 # See https://istio.io/latest/docs/reference/config/networking/gateway/#Gateway for spec